Book your appointment online

 Student Health & Wellness is still here for you

-Students are able to book distance appointments with members of the Student Health & Wellness Centre healthcare team, including same-day counsellors, doctors, nurses and our social worker.
-These appointments will take place by phone.
+Students and registered community patients are able to book appointments with members of the Student Health & Wellness Centre healthcare team online, including same-day counsellors, doctors, nurses and our social worker.

 Dalhousie students and currently registered community patients are able to book appointments online with a select number of doctors, nurses, our social worker (students only) and same-day counselling (students only).